the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### Outside Party interaction (USERS)
 Research software is often developed as part of the research process itself, and like the research process, it will change often and not unlikely in unpredictible ways.
-Because of this, research software often has to be developed very closely to its users, the researchers.
+Research software is often developed as part of the research process itself, therefore it often has to be developed very closely to its users, the researchers.
 This often means that it is hard to distinguish roles like developers and users because people often represent multiple roles.
 However, regardless if this is the case or not: compared to other SE environments, there is an unusually close interaction between and within different roles in research, as well as between experts from different domains.
 Often this means it is necessary for an RSE to think "outside their comfort zone", but at the same time to be able to convey their knowledge and experience to experts of other fields in a way they can understand more easily.